New IL&FS board faces challenges to recover from India's biggest nonbank failure

 As of June 2020, IL&FS had addressed about 176 billion rupees of its debt via asset sales, repayments and debt discharged.
 The company said July 20 that the aggregate value of the debt being addressed now is 570 billion rupees, of which it expects to resolve about 505 billion rupees by March 2021.
 Its total debt was about 1 trillion rupees.

 The resolution of IL&FS may become a benchmark for similar restructuring of large failing lenders in future, Managing Director C.S.
-Rajan tells S&P Global Market Intelligence in his first interview since the government appointed a new board to take over the lender to infrastructure projects.
-The following is an edited transcript of the interview.
+Rajan tells S&P Global Market Intelligence in his first interview since the government appointed a new board to take over the company.

 S&P Global Market Intelligence: Does IL&FS accept that the resolution is taking longer than initially estimated and how confident are you about the revised timeline?